brentonford/pydirectory/README.md

 # The Directory object can be
 * Initialised on an existing directory
 * Scan that directory
-* Be integrated for the file list
+* Be interrogated for the file list
 * Create new files
 * Open files